AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Adobe Campaign is now compatible with MySQL 8.
 * Adobe Campaign is now compatible with Windows 11.
 * Adobe Campaign is now compatible with Debian 11.
-* Adobe Campaign is now compatible with Windows Server 2019

 Refer to the [Campaign Compatibility matrix](../../rn/using/compatibility-matrix.md#OperatingSystems).